Ripon Cathedral: Music

 The current director of music is Dr Ronny Krippner, with Tim Harper as assistant director of music.

 Organ

 The cathedral has a fine organ by Harrison and Harrison, which is a rebuild of the original Lewis instrument dating from 1878.
-The organ is on the screen and has casework by Gilbert Scott.
-A specification of the organ can be found on the National Pipe Organ Register.
+The organ console is above the screen and has casework by Gilbert Scott.
+There is a second mobile console in the nave.
+A specification for the organ can be found on the National Pipe Organ Register.
 The organ last underwent a major refurbishment in 2013.
 These works included a thorough cleaning and repair of all pipe work.
+An unusual feature is a carved wooden hand, extending from the organ's casing, which can be raised and lowered using an articulated wooden lever connected to the keyboard console - it is thought to have been used to conduct the choir, after the organ was rebuilt in such a way that the organist's seat no longer afforded a view of the stalls.

 Organists

 In 1447, the organ at Ripon Cathedral was played by a priest, Thomas Litster.
 Notable organists have included composers Charles Harry Moody and Ronald Edward Perrin.

 Bells

 A ring of 12 bells with an additional 'flat sixth' bell is hung in the south-west tower.
 A diatonic ring of ten bells was cast in 1932, and three additional bells were installed in 2008 with two new trebles being added to give a diatonic ring of twelve, and an additional 'flat sixth' bell to give a light ring of eight.